Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Methodology

 We extract six structured components aligned with novelty assessment requirements from each paper's title, abstract, introduction: (i) Methods, (ii) Problems addressed, (iii) Datasets, (iv) Results, (v) Evaluation approaches, and (vi) Novelty Claims.
 This preserves essential information while reducing context length to mitigate the performance degradation observed with longer, unstructured inputs (Figure~\ref{fig:extraction-prompt}).

-\textbf{Landscape Analysis} Expert reviewers are typically assigned papers within their areas of expertise, providing them with comprehensive domain knowledge of established benchmarks, common techniques, evaluation metrics, and recent developments.
-To approximate this contextual foundation, we incorporate a landscape analysis step that systematically organizes the previously extracted structured components from retrieved related work.

-Using GPT-4.1, we perform cross-paper synthesis to identify methodological clusters, trace problem evolution over time, map evaluation ecosystems, and establish technical relationships between approaches (Figure \ref{fig:landscape-prompt}).
-The landscape analysis produces a hierarchical organization of the research space with explicit connections between related approaches, competing methods, and complementary techniques.
+\textbf{Landscape Analysis} Expert reviewers possess comprehensive domain knowledge of established benchmarks, techniques, metrics, and recent developments in their areas.
+To approximate this foundation, we incorporate a landscape analysis step that systematically organizes structured components from retrieved related work.
+Using GPT-4.1, we perform cross-paper synthesis to identify methodological clusters, trace problem evolution, map evaluation ecosystems, and establish technical relationships (Figure \ref{fig:landscape-prompt}).
+This produces a hierarchical organization of the research space with explicit connections between related, competing, and complementary approaches, providing contextual background for novelty assessment that mimics expert reviewers' organized domain understanding.

-This structured representation serves as contextual background for subsequent novelty assessment, mimicking the organized domain understanding that expert reviewers naturally possess when evaluating papers in their field.